-Human FcγRIIb (GST-TAG)
+Human FcγRIIb (GST-Fusion)

 The first quarter of antibodies contain variable regions capable of recognizing a great variety of antigens.
 The second half of antibodies contains the Fc domain with limited variation and is critical for bringing together the bound antigenic molecule(s) to the proximity of the effector functions.